magento/devdocs/guides/v2.2/frontend-dev-guide/tools/using_grunt.md

 ## Grunt configuration file {#grunt_config}

 If installed as described above, Grunt will use the default configuration files located in the `dev/tools/grunt/configs/` directory.
-The default configuration file for working with themes is `dev/tools/grunt/configs/themes.js` and Difine your theme in `themes.js` For example,
+You can define your theme in the `themes.js` file located in the above directory.
+The following shows an example of how you can define your theme.

     Theme_Name: {
         area: 'frontend',